AnupJoseph/30DaysofMakie/README.md

 This repo is an attempt to recreate some plots of the #30DayChartsChallenge with `Makie.jl` and some other Julia when Makie inevitably crashes headfirst into a wall.
 My creativity and style points are a big ol' goose egg but I am a rogue so instead we will blatantly steal from those with higher creativity levels.
+The only rule for selecting these graphs is the rule of cool.

 I will make these graphs prettier at some latter point.